· 6 min read

 The question to ask any option — human or AI — is simple: when the call ends, is the job booked?
 If the answer is “no, but you’ll get a message,” you’re paying for a nicer version of voicemail.

-Put Estric on your phone
+Put Estric AI on your phone

 Get started